-In the heat of summer, water usage becomes a hot topic (sorry!) as gardeners seek to keep plants and lawns green and healthy without running up astronomical water bills.
-And water conservation is becoming an urgent concern, as 40 out of 50 state water managers expect their states to experience water shortages in the coming years, according to one report.
+In the heat of summer, water usage becomes a hot topic (pun intended), as gardeners seek to keep plants and lawns green and healthy without running up astronomical water bills.
 So, what to do?
-Use water more wisely of course!
-And these 5 strategies will help you do it, while keeping your plants and lawn healthier and happier along the way.
+Use your water more wisely!
+These 5 strategies will help you do it, while keeping your plants and lawn healthier and happier along the way.

 Use Smart Tech to Customize Water Use

 Imagine a sprinkler system that knows there’s a storm coming before you do and turns itself off.
-That’s the beauty of the B-hyve Smart Indoor/Qutdoor Irrigation Controller from Orbit, which collects local weather data using WeatherSense technology and automatically adjusts your watering schedule to accommodate.
+That’s the beauty of the B-hyve Smart Indoor/Outdoor Irrigation Controller from Orbit, which collects local weather data using WeatherSense® technology and automatically adjusts your watering schedule to accommodate.
 When manual operation is preferred, B-hyve smart timers also allow you to set up and switch between several watering programs for maximum flexibility.
-And you can control remotely from your smartphone — Android or iPhone — from anywhere in the world!
+For added convenience and peace of mind, you can also control your B-hyve Smart Indoor/Outdoor Controller remotely with a smartphone — Android or iPhone — from anywhere in the world!

 Get Greater Control of Lawn Sprinklers